Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 ## Training the Environment

 1. Open a command or terminal window.
-2. Nagivate to the folder where you installed ML-Agents.
+2. Navigate to the folder where you installed ML-Agents.
 3. Change to the python directory.
 4. Run
    `mlagents-learn <trainer-config-file> --env=<env_name> --run-id=<run-identifier> --train`
    Where:
-   * `<trainer-config-file>` is the filepath of the trainer configuration yaml.
+   * `<trainer-config-file>` is the file path of the trainer configuration yaml.
    * `<env_name>` is the name and path to the executable you exported from Unity (without extension)
    * `<run-identifier>` is a string used to separate the results of different